Routes To Become A Plumber

 An apprenticeship combines practical training with study.

 Training will take place at your place of work, a college or online.
-As an apprentice, you must spend 20% of your working hours’ training.
+You must spend 20% of your working hours training as an apprentice.

 Apprenticeships are aimed at those aged 16 and over and generally take 1-5 years to complete.